Tak2009/backend_9/README.md

 1 - How to use my bnackend API and frontend:

-    a. $ rails s to launch the web server (https://github.com/Tak2009/backend_9) then,
+    a. $ rails s to launch the web server (https://github.com/Tak2009/backend_9),
-    b. once the server has launched, open http://localhost:3000/london_users and http://localhost:3000/users to check if the API is running properly
+    b. once the server has launched, open http://localhost:3000/london_users and http://localhost:3000/users to check if the API is running properly,
-    c. $ open index.html in my frontend (https://github.com/Tak2009/frontend_9)
+    c. $ open index.html in my frontend (https://github.com/Tak2009/frontend_9).

 2 - You can find the logic for ii-a) and ii-b) in index.js.
 Once index.html has been opened, you will see the result for both ii - a) and b).
 You can choose 2 other options: Living in London and Living Within 50 mi of London.
 For example, if you would like to see only people living in London,